Supported Cloud Platforms¶

 Private Connectivity to Internal Stages¶

 Private connectivity to Snowflake internal stages is currently not supported on GCP.
+You cannot prevent public IP addresses from accessing an internal stage because there wouldn’t be a method of accessing the internal stage.

 Current Limitations for Accounts on Azure¶